East Lansing, MI @ The Kellogg Hotel and Conference Center

 2017 Science, Practice & Art of Restoring Native Ecosystems Conference

-The Stewardship Network was pleased to bring you two great days of informative presentations, networking sessions and workshops that will focus on the Science, Practice & Art of Restoring Native Ecosystems.
+We hope you enjoyed two great days of informative presentations, networking sessions, and workshops about the Science, Practice & Art of Restoring Native Ecosystems.
+We hope you will join us again next year!

 Keynote Speaker: John Francis